digibart/upscuits/contributing.md

 2. Create a feature/hotfix branch
 3. Edit and commit the files in `./source/` folder.
 4. Make sure `grunt` succeeds
-5. Push to your fork and submit a pull request.
+5. Push to your fork and submit a pull request into the `develop` branch

 Upscuits only uses static files, to be compatible with a variety of servers (IIS, Apache, Ngix, NodeJS, ...).
 We prefer to keep server-side languages